-Guess What, It Turns Out There Was No Next Julia Roberts
+It Turns Out There Was No Next Julia Roberts

 Getty Images; Melissa Hebeler/E!
 Illustration

-For almost 25 years, charming actresses who've made a splash in a breakout role with their beauty-brains-talent trifecta have been hard-pressed to avoid the inevitable.
-It's practically a rite of Hollywood passage by now for up-and-comers—especially the redheads—and a way of signaling that this 21-to-30-year-old woman certainly seems to have "it."
+For about 25 years, charming actresses who've made a splash in a breakout role with their beauty-brains-talent trifecta have been hard-pressed to avoid the inevitable.
+It's practically a rite of Hollywood passage for up-and-comers—especially the redheads—and a way of signaling that this 21-to-30-year-old woman certainly seems to have "it."

 Because she just may be...The Next Julia Roberts.

 It's meant as a compliment, of course.
 But dangling that crown in front of an actress' face is also pretty unfair, considering Roberts has starred in some of the most beloved romantic comedies of all time, was for awhile the highest-paid actress in Hollywood, won an Oscar, lights up every screen with her smile and has enjoyed the kind of career longevity that most actors don't even bother to dream of, let alone come close to achieving.
-In fact, the A-list only has, like, six people on it now, and she's never budged from the top spot since Pretty Woman made her one of the most talked-about stars in the world.
+In fact, the A-list only has, like, six people on it now, and Roberts has never budged from the top spot since Pretty Woman made her one of the most talked-about stars in the world.

 So it's no wonder that people who make movies and who write about movie stars want to clone her, but the consistently unachievable nature of that mission for other actresses has only served to prove that there is no "next Julia Roberts."
-Which is why we're officially closing that case now, in time for Roberts' 50th birthday on Saturday.
+Which is why we officially closed that case on her 50th birthday—and are sending out a reminder Monday, for her 52nd.

 First of all, purely semantically, it's impossible.
 Unless there's another person named Julia Roberts who is standing in line behind the one we all know, there's no next one.
 And thinking existentially, it's even more impossible: These women are all uniquely their own people, it isn't right to lump individuals into bite-size categories and there's no need to cut into Julia's Robertsness and pass out pieces of it to other actresses.